agavrel/42_CheatSheet/README.md

 **Pointer is a fundamental concept of C programming**.

 **You can think of your computer's memory as a contiguous array of bytes**.
 Each time that you make an innocent declaration and assignation such as **`int a = 5`**, this value is written into your computer's memory on 4 bytes (integer size).
-This value will be written at a specific memory address, the stack (fast access memory) if no memory allocation, else it will be stored in the heap.
+This value will be written at a specific memory address, the **stack** (fast access to memory) if no memory allocation, else it will be stored deeper in the **heap**.
 This address also has a value!

 *Example illustrating the difference a pointer - a memory address pointing to value - and a value:*